 I heart Christmas like nobody’s business.
-While I’m all like “here comes Santa Claus,” the husband is sticking his fingers in his ears and wondering why we don’t own a hands-free whiskey solution.
+While I’m all like “here comes Santa Claus,” the husband is sticking his fingers in his ears.

 Without a doubt, one of my favorite things about this time of year is baking day with my family.
-My three sisters and I always make it a point to get together with my mom and spend a day baking holiday treats.
+We make it a point to get together with our adult children and spend a day baking holiday treats.

 Soooooo back to the holiday baking thing.
 Because there are so many of us in the kitchen and most of us don’t have the patience for such things as actually decorating cookies, we try to keep it simple by planning quick and easy recipes with short ingredient lists.

 This chipotle chocolate fudge recipe totally fits the bill, and because it’s ME I had to throw in a hint of spice by infusing the fudge with chipotle peppers.